 Coping With Covid-19

 The Counseling Center recognizes the emotional impact that the current situation involving COVID-19 (coronavirus) may be having on the Drexel community.
-During this time of social distancing and quarantine, even for the safety and health of others, isolation and uncertainty can result in a wide variety of responses including anxiety/fear, helplessness, sadness, difficulty concentrating, problems sleeping, or anger and frustration.
-The staff of the Counseling Center remains committed to supporting Drexel students via teletherapy.
+The professional staff of the Counseling Center remains committed to supporting Drexel students via teletherapy.
 The following resources are also provided to help offer support during these unprecedented times.

 Mental Health and Coping

 Practicing Self Care During COVID-19 (Drexel University Counseling Center)

 Online Workshop: COVID-19 Stress Relief for International Students (Drexel University Counseling Center)